dillbyrne/random-agent-spoofer/README.md

-# random-agent-spoofer #
+# Random Agent Spoofer #

-Firefox addon - Allows the use of various user agents, which it can automatically switch to at random after a chosen period of time has expired.
+RASA is a firefox addon which allows the use of various user agents, which it can automatically switch to at random after a chosen period of time has expired.

 # Features #

-Allows the user to choose a random user agent
+- Allows the user to choose a random user agent (From all user agents or desktop only)

-Allows the user to specify the interval at which the random agent changes.
+- Allows the user to specify the interval at which the random agent changes.
   Interval can also be random

-Persistently remembers the users choice of user agent and time interval if set.
+- Persistently remembers the users choice of user agent and time interval if set.

-Provides a quick toggle to enable/disable the addon via right clicking the icon
+- Provides a quick toggle to enable/disable the addon via right clicking the icon.

+- Provides option to toggle notifications of user agent changes.

-Sets other privacy attributes such as buildid, oscpu and platform where the values are known.
+- Sets other privacy attributes such as buildid, oscpu and platform where the values are known.
 I hope people will submit information on their browsers so I can keep the list up to date and correct.

-It has a left click menu of expandable lists to allow users to quickly choose specific user agents
+- It has a left click menu of expandable lists to allow users to quickly choose specific user agents

-Has supports for a lot of user agents
+- It has a large list of user agents.

 # What's Next #

 I will continue to update the list of useragents and their related properties.
 I do not intend to support every single useragent or device.
-The intention of the app is to help hinder browser fingerprinting
+The intention of the app is to help hinder browser fingerprinting.

 # Note #